India conveys strong protest to US over vandalism at Indian Consulate in San Francisco | Law-Order

 India conveys strong protest to US over vandalism at Indian Consulate in San Francisco

-India on Monday lodged a strong protest with the US Charge dAffaires here over vandalism at the Indian consulate general in San Francisco by some pro-Khalistan elements.
-It was asked to take appropriate measures to prevent recurrence of such incidents, the MEA said.Our Embassy in Washington D.C. also conveyed our concerns to the US State Department along similar lines, it said in a brief statement.
+India on Monday lodged a strong protest with the US Charge dAffaires in Delhi over the incident of vandalism at the Indian consulate general in San Francisco by some pro-Khalistan elements during a protest.The Ministry of External Affairs MEA said the US government was asked to take appropriate measures to prevent the recurrence of such incidents.

 - Country: